gottacatchenall/ms_sampling_effort/manuscript.md

 In this section we demonstrate the realized false-negative rate (FNR) changes drastically with sampling effort simply as a function of the distribution of species abundances.
-In the above model, $p_{fn}$ is fixed, however in real ecosystems species exhibit a charactaristic distribution of abundances.
+In the above model, $p_{fn}$ is fixed, however in real ecosystems species exhibit a characteristic distribution of abundances.

 One sentence of how you do this, and that you use both simulated food-webs and real mangal data [@cite mangal].

 Here we assume each individual observation of a given single species $i$ within a species pool occurs according to the distribution the abundances of the species in that species pool .

 Seeing two low biomass species interacting requires two relatively low probability events, which is detecting each species of low biomass.